mimic-sussex/sema/assets/tutorial/01-basics/04-widgets/index.md

 The *Live Code Parser Output* provides feedback on your custom-language compilation.
 It will give parsing errors if your language has a syntax error.

-Otherwise it shows the abstract syntax tree that results from parsing your live code.
-You can unfold its branches by click on them.
+Otherwise it shows the Abstract Syntax Tree (AST) that results from parsing your live code.
+You can unfold the AST branches by click on them.

 ## DSP Code Output